 Once your company is registered, the next process is the permit application.
 OJK allows a maximum deadline of 12 months to apply for the permit once the registration process is done.
 If companies fail to do so, their registration certificate will become invalid, and they will have to do the registration all over again.

 Every business has potential frauds, fintech business is no exception.
 Therefore, in order to prevent these illegal activities, you will need to acquire a PSE license (Electronic System Operators) from Depkominfo (Department of Communication and Information and Technology).

-OJK also has been working on synergising with Depkominfo so that the frauds can be decreased to the minimum.
+OJK also has been working on synergizing with Depkominfo so that the frauds can be decreased to the minimum.

-One thing to take note is that depending on the type of your fintech business, and an additional license may be required to comply with the new law.
-For instance, a P2P (Peer to Peer) lending business must obtain the extra license from OJK.
+One thing to take note of is that depending on the type of your fintech business, and an additional license may be required to comply with the new law.
+For instance, a P2P (Peer to Peer) lending business must obtain an extra license from OJK.

 It is to prevent the same P2P business collapse as in China where non-registered and illegally operated businesses caused loss of life savings of many P2P users.

-During the licensing stage, companies must submit their first-year business plan containing the description of the planned business activities, goals and ways to fulfil the targets, as well as the financial projections.
+During the licensing stage, companies must submit their first-year business plan containing the description of the planned business activities, goals, and ways to fulfill the targets, as well as the financial projections.